OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/listing_variables.rst

 .. automethod:: openmdao.core.problem.Problem.list_problem_vars
     :noindex:

-The user can optionally print out a variety of metadata.
+You can optionally print out a variety of metadata.
 In this example, all the metadata is printed.
 The :code:`print_arrays` option is also set to true so that full array values are printed.